Fridays, 7 May – 24 September 2021, 1pm – 4pm

 Connal is also a regular writer for The Conversation having written on ethical distribution of vaccines in a pandemic and the potential for an ‘infodemic’ during a pandemic; whereby the public is overloaded by information and misinformation.
 Connal has presented conference papers on pleasure and health, utopian thinking in political philosophy, and developing moral imagination through narratives.
 He is currently in the editing phase of completing his first novel, which explores philosophical themes associated with trauma, memory and the duty to rescue.

-Images (L-R): ART WORKS Writer in Residence Connal Lee with ART WORKS Emerging Curator Ann-Marie Green, 2021.
+Images (L-R): ART WORKS Writer in Residence Connal Lee at the Adelaide City Library, 2021.
 Photograph Sam Roberts.